FAI-Solutions/move-window-between-desktops/README.md

 ### Windows Defender SmartScreen Warning

-If you see a SartScreen warning (this is normal for new software):
+If you see a SmartScreen warning (this is normal for new software):
 1. Click **More info**
 2. Click **Run anyway**